liamwh/Veloxide/README.md

 ## Getting started

-1. First, make sure you have the required dependencies installed:
+1. First, make sure you have the required dependencies installed.
+You can install them by runnning the below command:

+    ```zsh
+    make tools.required
+    ````

+    OR alternatively, install them as per their documentation:

    - [Rust](https://www.rust-lang.org/tools/install)
    - [SQLx CLI](https://github.com/launchbadge/sqlx/tree/main/sqlx-cli)
    - [Docker](https://docs.docker.com/get-docker/)
-     - Required only if using the supporting containers

 2. Clone this repo

 3. Run the below command to start the supporting containers:

    ```bash